 - University of Texas, Austin, B.A.
 1998

 Selected Grants and Awards

 - Fetal Brain-Placental Immune Activation in Maternal Obesity

-- Prenatal oxycodone exposure: Development Effects on Microglia in Rats
+- Prenatal Oxycodone Exposure: Developmental Effects on Microglia and Addiction-like Behavior in Rats

 - Environmental Toxins and Microglia-Synapse Interactions in Autism

 - Determining the function of TSPO in neural tissue

 - Microbiome Changes in Mouse Models of ASD

 - Neural-Glial Interactions and Opioid Abuse: Modulation by Early-Life Experience

 - Sex Differences in Developing Microglia: Implications for Synaptic Pruning